 Comparison #2: Intent to Purchase

-When it comes to intent to purchase, Google Ads is incredibly effective.
+When it comes to intent to purchase, Google Ads for new dental patients is incredibly effective.

 When people have just moved to an area and are searching for a new dentist, the first place they turn to is Google and online reviews – with a close second being word of mouth recommendations.
 Facebook ads are less effective for immediate conversion.
 People go to social media to browse, not necessarily to shop.